London regrets and the bye week (Regular Season Week 5, 2017) - 1500 ESPN Twin Cities

 The FF Party would like to thank the following show sponsors:

-Zubaz – Use the promo code FFPARTY2017 to save 15% off your order; stock up today!
+Zubaz (@Zubaz) – Use the promo code FFPARTY2017 to save 15% off your order; stock up today!